kanemathers/kookaburra/README.md

 # kookaburra

-Stream torrents to the media player of your choice
+Stream torrents to the media player of your choice.

+I had been using [popcorntime](https://popcorntime.sh) for a while for its torrent streaming abilities but it was very bloated for what I was using it for.
+It's an Electron app with a built in torrent browser and media player.
+None of which I needed.

+I then found [peerflix](https://github.com/mafintosh/peerflix) which is very similar to kookaburra but it's a Javascript/node.js app.
+I wasn't interested in installing node.js for one simple program.

+So kookaburra was born.
+Written in Go, it's a simple, single binary program to do one thing - stream torrents.

 ## Installation